Snow days as an adult are glorious.

 *Whiny voice* “I used to live in Montana, you don’t know what real snow looks like!
 You don’t know what it’s like to be really cold!”
 (PS: no one cares)

 Then right back to sleep.

 After all the holiday indulgence, Zack and I decided to try the Mediterranean diet for the month of January.
 I plan on posting more about the Mediterranean diet in a few weeks, but for now let me just say that it’s awesome.
 Regardless, as soon as we agreed to give it a shot I began scheming about making the fish.
 I found a recipe for “Greek Fisherman’s Stew” and modified it pretty heavily to mimic what I’d eaten at BJ’s.
 While it didn’t entirely satisfy my craving, we still ended up with a pretty healthy, filling dinner that’s Med-diet compliant.
-And even though I gave myself two hours to make it, it could probably be done in about 45 minutes.
+And though I took two hours to make this, fussing and tweaking every ingredient, it’s realistically a 45 minute recipe.

 Besides the stew, I also made this skillet focaccia bread that was worth every calorie.
-It was delicious dunked into the broth, but was also a stand-alone snack hours later after dinner (when most other breads would be dry and gross).
+Intended for broth-dunking, I also ate it hours (and hours) later as a stand-alone snack.
+It didn’t dry out or get all crumbly.
 I HIGHLY encourage you to make this bread, whether or not you make the stew to go with it.